-One thing about being a baker is you’re always expected to supply a showstopping cake for any upcoming Birthdays.
+One thing about being a baker is you’re always expected to supply a show stopping cake for any upcoming Birthdays.
 Not that I mind baking for my nearest and dearest, the hard thing is coming up with something to top your previous offering.
-That’s where this off the hook chocolate peanut butter number comes in.
+That’s where this off the hook Chocolate Peanut Butter Birthday Cake comes in.
 I’m dreading next year because this cake is going to take some topping!

 For the glaze: